Warfley/STAX/README.md

 Executor.Free;
 ```

+### Yield, Await and Sleep
 Tasks can yield to the executor by calling the `Yield` method of either themselves or of the executor.
+If the task wants to sleep for a certain amount of time, it provides the `Sleep` method.
-To schedule another task and wait for it to finish, they can make use of the `await` method.
+To schedule another task and wait for it to finish, they can make use of the `Await` method.
+Tasks can also be scheduled with `ScheduleForAwait` and be awaited afterwards.
+This can be useful if many tasks want should be executed in parallel, an can be awaited to wait until all are finished.

+If all active tasks are awaiting or sleeping, the scheduler will call the the systems `Sleep` function to get load of the CPU.
+In the case where there is always at least one active task, it will never go to sleep and easily reach 100% CPU load.

 As there can only be one executor per thread, the executor of the current thread can be accessed via the global `GetExecutor` function.
-Also a global `Yield` and `Await` function is provided, which will call the respective method fo the executor of the current thread.
+Also a global `Yield`, `AsyncSleep` and `Await` function is provided, which will call the respective method for the executor of the current thread.
 `Await` can also be used to receive the result of an `TRVTask<T>`
 ```
 function MyFunc(AExecutor: TExecutor): Integer;